Episode 3: The Simulator Audit

 This was not cosmetic work.
 These are exactly the kinds of mistakes that can make a strategy look stable when it is merely benefiting from information leakage or bad aggregation.

 Each issue also distorts a different layer of inference.
 Wrong contract-cache reuse changes the instrument being tested.
 Same-bar lookahead changes the information set that the signal is allowed to use.
 Flattened per-symbol daily returns distort the portfolio estimator itself.
 Misaligned PBO and DSR usage contaminate the selection procedure that determines which profile is allowed to look "robust."
-In other words, these were not all the same category of bug.
+These were not all the same category of bug.
 They attacked the validity of the conclusions from multiple angles at once.

 The Hard Truth